 Waterproof case for your phone.

 Reading material, none of our houses have TV and the internet connection is slow!

 Umbrella/rain gear during the green season (April thru December).

-In an effort to conserve energy and respect the environment, we ask that you turn off all the lights when not in use and when you leave for a day's excursions.
+Casa Tonka is an off-the-grid property in an ecologically sensitive area.
+So in a effort to conserve energy and respect the environment, we ask that you turn off all the lights when not in use and when you leave for a day's excursions.